ROZBEH/CarND-Vehicle-Detection/README.md

 * Some of the parameters that were used during training are listed in the following table.
 <p align="center"><img src="examples/Table_Params.png" width = "350" alt="Combined Image" /> </p>

+* Size of feature vector was 5772

+* System was tested with different paramter combination that the current combination revealed the best testing accuracy.
+The following table shows the test accuracy for two cases.

 </br>

 <br>